How to Form an LLC in South Carolina (2026)

 Hand off the filing for $199.
-Our team handles preparation and lodging through South Carolina Secretary of State; state turnaround is around a handful of business days.
+Our team prepares and submits the Articles of Organization through the South Carolina Secretary of State.

-A limited-liability company is the entity choice that protects the owner's house, savings, and car from most business liabilities.
-Among South Carolina small companies, owners pick LLCs over corporations whenever they want personal liability protection without the overhead of stock and board meetings.
+A limited liability company shields the owner's house, savings, and vehicle from most business liabilities.
+Among South Carolina small companies, owners choose LLCs over corporations when they want that protection without stock records and board formalities.

 South Carolina LLC Pricing